 The Multi-Year timetable prepared in conjunction with the Office of the Chief Operating Officer (COO) provides broad timeframes for the IDP and Budget preparation process.
 It allows for consultation with stakeholders, such as the elected public representatives, employees of the Municipality, Civil Society, State departments (e.g. National / Provincial Treasuries), business and labour, during the period April to May 2020, only if the situation changes as it relates to the Regulations applicable during the lockdown period as a result of the Covid-19 pandemic.
 The main aim of the timetable is to ensure that a revised IDP and a balanced Budget are tabled on or before end March 2020 for noting and on or before end May 2020 for approval (only if the lockdown Regulations allow so).
-The draft Budget was tabled by the Interim Executive Mayor at a Council meeting held on 15 June 2020 and was noted.
-The draft Budget was subsequently approved at a Council meeting held on 29 June 2020.
+It is envisaged that the draft Budget will be tabled by the Executive Mayor at a Council meeting to be held on 5 June 2020.

-After the meeting, the approved budget will be submitted to National Treasury in compliance with Chapter 4 of the Municipal Finance Management Act (56 of 2003).
+After the meeting, the draft budget will be submitted to National Treasury in compliance with Chapter 4 of the Municipal Finance Management Act (56 of 2003).